Education & Resources

 • Rubber gloves

-• Disinfectant or an antibiotic cream, you can get this from your vet.
+• Disinfectant or antibiotic cream (available from your veterinarian)

 Removal

-• If using tweezers, grab the tick as closely to your dog's skin as possible.
+• Grasp the tick as close to your dog’s skin as possible.

-• Slowly but steadily, pull the tick out of your dog's skin, making sure that you do not lose its head throughout this.
+• Slowly and steadily pull the tick out of your dog’s skin.

 After Care

-• Drop the tick into a ziploc bag with rubbing alcohol in it, leave it in the alcohol for 24 hours to kill it.
+• Place the tick in a Ziploc bag with rubbing alcohol and leave it for 24 hours to ensure it is killed.

 • Note the location and date you found the tick.

-• Apply disinfectant or antibiotic cream to the tick bite.
+• Apply disinfectant or antibiotic cream to the bite site.

 • Clean your tweezers or tick removal tool with rubbing alcohol.

-• Consider submitting the tick for identification through eTick.
+• Consider submitting the tick for identification through eTick to help track tick-borne disease risks in your area.

 • Weight loss